VasileiosMalt/CodebaseToTXT/README.md

 ## 🔎 Overview

-Codebasetotxt systematically scans your selected folder and subfolders, filters files by extension, and generates a comprehensive text file.
+Codebasetotxt scans your selected folder and subfolders, filters files by extension, and generates a comprehensive text file.
 This output includes both a visual directory tree and the complete contents of each matching file, organized for easy review or further analysis, particularly for use with large language models (LLMs).

 ## ✨ Features